archivesunleashed/docker-aut/README.md

 ### Docker Hub

 Make sure that Docker is running.
-Run the following command to launch the Apache Spark shell with `aut` available:
+Run the following command to launch the Apache Spark shell:

 `docker run --rm -it archivesunleashed/docker-aut`

 If you want to mount your own data, replace `/path/to/your/data` in the following command with the directory where your ARC or WARC files are contained.

-`docker run --rm -it -v "/path/to/your/data:/data" archivesunleashed/docker-aut`
+`docker run --rm -it \
+  -v "/path/to/your/data:/data" \
+  archivesunleashed/docker-aut`

 You will be brought to a Spark shell.
 Skip ahead to the [example below](https://github.com/archivesunleashed/docker-aut#example).
+See [PySpark](#pyspark), if you would like to use PySpark instead.

 ### Locally